-- (20) A student requiring support due to disability, a long term medical condition or mental health illness impacting their learning are encouraged to: - a. contact the Student Equity and Access Service (SEAS) and - b. complete a Request for Support Form (Students with a Disability or Chronic Medical Condition) detailing the support required. - (21) The Student Equity and Access Service staff (SEAS) meets with the student and the Subject Coordinator to develop a Disability Support Plan and an Assessment Support Report for assessment tasks and examinations. - (22) The Subject Coordinator works with the relevant academic teaching staff to ensure the agreed plan is fully implemented and storage location of these plans to be coordinated by the Directorate Administrator HE. - (23) A student may submit a Special Consideration (HE) Form for unforeseen circumstances not covered under the
+- (20) A student requiring support due to disability, health or illness impacting their learning are encouraged to: - a. contact the Student Equity and Access Service (SEAS) and - b. complete a Request for Support Form (Students with a Disability or Chronic Medical Condition) detailing the support required. - (21) The Student Equity and Access Service staff (SEAS) meets with the student and the Subject Coordinator to develop a Disability Support Plan and an Assessment Support Report for assessment tasks and examinations. - (22) Equity and Access provide the Head of Program and Subject Coordinator(s) with the plan and report.
+The Subject Coordinator works with the relevant academic teaching staff to ensure the agreed plan is fully implemented. - (23) Storage location of these plans to be coordinated by the Directorate Administrator HE.

-Disability Support Plan and Assessment Support Report for assessment tasks and examinations.
+(24) A student may submit a Special Consideration (HE) Form for unforeseen circumstances not covered under the Disability Support Plan and Assessment Support Report for assessment tasks and examinations.
 See Special Consideration section below.